Surfshark Setup Guide 2026: Install on Every Device in Minutes

 7. Connect.

-Note: macOS still doesn't have split tunneling in Surfshark as of May 2026 — every app goes through the tunnel or none does.
+Note: macOS still does not have split tunneling in Surfshark as of July 2026 — every app goes through the tunnel or none does.
 If you need split tunneling, use the Windows or Android client instead.

 Surfshark Setup on iOS (iPhone and iPad)